Mass spectrometry: Membrane-introduction mass spectrometry: measuring gases in solution

-Membrane-introduction mass spectrometry combines the isotope ratio MS with a reaction chamber/cell separated by a gas-permeable membrane.
+Membrane-introduction mass spectrometry combines the isotope ratio mass spectrometry with a reaction chamber/cell separated by a gas-permeable membrane.
 This method allows the study of gases as they evolve in solution.
 This method has been extensively used for the study of the production of oxygen by Photosystem II.

 Trace gas analysis

 Several techniques use ions created in a dedicated ion source injected into a flow tube or a drift tube: selected ion flow tube (SIFT-MS), and proton transfer reaction (PTR-MS), are variants of chemical ionization dedicated for trace gas analysis of air, breath or liquid headspace using well defined reaction time allowing calculations of analyte concentrations from the known reaction kinetics without the need for internal standard or calibration.

 Another technique with applications in trace gas analysis field is secondary electrospray ionization (SESI-MS), which is a variant of electrospray ionization.
 SESI consist of an electrospray plume of pure acidified solvent that interacts with neutral vapors.
 Vapor molecules get ionized at atmospheric pressure when charge is transferred from the ions formed in the electrospray to the molecules.
 One advantage of this approach is that it is compatible with most ESI-MS systems.